parzival-space/pagepulse/README.md

 ## License
-Distributed under the MIT license.
+Distributed under the GNU GPL-3.0 license.
 See ``LICENSE`` for more information.